Browsers

 Notice the "2" and the changed extension ID in the above command.

-Edit the Registry Manually
+B) Edit the Registry Using the Registry Editor

-We'll take the same steps as you would with the Command Prompt, it just might make it easier to "see" what you're doing.
+We'll take the same steps as you would with the Command Prompt; it just might make it easier to "see" what you're doing.

 Perfect!
 The final product should look like this: